ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 > `access_token` is the bearer access token.
 > `expires_in` represents the access token's validity in seconds.

+Retrieve an **OAuth 2.0 Bearer access token** with the client credentials OAuth flow.

+Retrieving a Bearer access token requires a ChatKitty application client ID and client secret.

+You can create a ChatKitty application and receive client credentials by [contacting us](https://www.chatkitty.com/contact/).

 ChatKitty expects a valid Bearer access token to be included in all API requests like this:

 `Authorization: Bearer {{access_token}}`